Here is the Amazon link for the Ebook FlameMaker

 I unhook my skirt.

 ‘It’s Phil Caruthers’ retirement party.
 You remember me telling you about him, darling, don’t you?’
 He gives his wife no chance to answer and carries on stirring his coffee with avid interest.
 ‘The party’s tonight and knowing Phil, and the kind of parties he’s used to …’ he pauses to give me two quick winks, ‘anything goes.’
-His bulldog head rotates on his equally fat neck to face his wife and turns back to me, jowls swaying above his tightly collared shirt.
+His bulldog head rotates on his equally fat neck to face his wife before pivoting back to me, jowls swaying above his tightly collared shirt.

 ‘Can you leave the key under the milk crate, petal?
 I’ll be back late.’
 He gives me another wink.